MoMakkawi/Conversational-Agent-Debating-Capability/README.md

 ---

 ## References
-1. Monte-Alto et al. (2021). *A rule-based argumentation framework for distributed contextual reasoning in dynamic environments.* DYNA.
+1- Monte-Alto, H. H. L. C., Possebom, A. T., Morveli-Espinoza, M. M. M., & Tacla, C. A. (2021).
+A rule-based argumentation framework for distributed contextual reasoning in dynamic environments. *DYNA, 88*(217), 120–130.
+[DOI:10.15446/dyna.v88n217.90858](https://doi.org/10.15446/dyna.v88n217.90858)].
-2. Kulatska (2019). *ArgueBot: Enabling debates through a hybrid retrieval-generation-based chatbot.* University of Twente.
+2- Kulatska, I. (2019). *ArgueBot: Enabling debates through a hybrid retrieval-generation-based chatbot* [Master's thesis, University of Twente].
-3. Sakai et al. (2020). *Hierarchical argumentation structure for persuasive argumentative dialogue generation.* IEICE Transactions.
+3- Sakai, K., Higashinaka, R., Yoshikawa, Y., Ishiguro, H., & Tomita, J. (2020).
+Hierarchical argumentation structure for persuasive argumentative dialogue generation. *IEICE Transactions on Information and Systems, 103*(2), 424–434.
-4. Ali et al. (2022). *Constructing a dataset of support and attack relations in legal arguments.* LREC.
+4- Ali, B., Pawar, S., Palshikar, G. K., & Singh, R. (2022).
+Constructing a dataset of support and attack relations in legal arguments in court judgements using linguistic rules.
+In *Proceedings of the 13th Conference on Language Resources and Evaluation (LREC 2022)* (pp. 491–500).
+European Language Resources Association (ELRA).
+Retrieved from [https://www.elra.info](https://www.elra.info).
-5. Kasif (2024). *A Trilogy of AI Safety Frameworks.* arXiv.
+5- Kasif, S. (2024).
+A Trilogy of AI Safety Frameworks: Paths from Facts and Knowledge Gaps to Reliable Predictions and New Knowledge. *arXiv preprint arXiv:2410.06946*.
+Department of Biomedical Engineering, Program in Bioinformatics, Department of Computer Science, Boston University. [https://arxiv.org/abs/2410.06946](https://arxiv.org/abs/2410.06946).
-6. Rakshit et al. (2019). *Debbie, the debate bot of the future.* Springer.
+6- Rakshit, G., Bowden, K. K., Reed, L., Misra, A., & Walker, M. (2019).
+Debbie, the debate bot of the future.
+In *Advanced Social Interaction with Agents: 8th International Workshop on Spoken Dialog Systems* (pp. 45–52).
+Springer.
-7. Tan et al. (2016). *Winning arguments: Interaction dynamics and persuasion strategies.* WWW.
+7- Tan, C., Niculae, V., Danescu-Niculescu-Mizil, C., & Lee, L. (2016).
+Winning arguments: Interaction dynamics and persuasion strategies in good-faith online discussions.
+In *Proceedings of the 25th International Conference on World Wide Web* (pp. 613–624).
-8. Engelmann et al. (2022). *Argumentation as a method for explainable AI.* IEEE CISTI.
+8- Engelmann, D., Damasio, J., Panisson, A. R., Mascardi, V., & Bordini, R. H. (2022).
+Argumentation as a method for explainable AI: A systematic literature review.
+In *17th IEEE Iberian Conference on Information Systems and Technologies (CISTI)* (pp. 1–6).
+IEEE.
-9. Chalaguine & Hunter (2020). *A persuasive chatbot using a crowdsourced argument graph.* IOS Press.
+9- Chalaguine, L. A., & Hunter, A. (2020).
+A persuasive chatbot using a crowdsourced argument graph and concerns.
+In *Computational Models of Argument* (pp. 9–20).
+IOS Press.
-10. Ilkou & Koutraki (2020). *Symbolic vs Sub-symbolic AI Methods.* CIKM Workshops.
+10- Ilkou, E., & Koutraki, M. (2020).
+Symbolic vs Sub-symbolic AI Methods: Friends or Enemies?
+In *Proceedings of the CIKM 2020 Workshops*.
+CEUR Workshop Proceedings. [http://ceur-ws.org](http://ceur-ws.org).